MarcoCaballero/testlink-plugin/README.md

 ## Build your own images

-from the root frolder (testlin-plugin)
+From the root folder (testlink-plugin) execute the following command:

 ```text
 Usage:  bash build.sh [OPTIONS]